ingo/ingo.github.io/_recipes/blueberry_bagel_bread_pudding.md

 ---
 category: Desserts
-description: A delightful twist on the classic bread pudding, using blueberry bagels and fresh blueberries.
+description: This bread pudding gives the classic comfort food a fun twist by using blueberry bagels and folding in fresh blueberries.
+The custard-soaked bagelssoften into a sweet, fruity bread pudding flecked with bursts of fruit.
 image: blueberry_bagel_bread_pudding.jpg
 size: 6 servings
 time: 1 hour